Algernon Lee: Political campaigner

 Lee was a frequent candidate for political office on the ticket of the Socialist Party.
 Candidate for Mayor of New York City in 1905.
 In 1909, he was a candidate for the New York State Assembly from the 6th District.
-Lee was elected a member of the New York City Board of Aldermen and remained a member of that body from 1918 to 1921.
+Lee was elected a member of the New York City Board of Aldermen in 1917, serving one term from 1918 to 1919.
+He was narrowly defeated for re-election in 1919, but after a two-year recount process it was discovered he and one other Socialist, Edward F. Cassidy, had actually won.
+By the time they took their seats on November 3, 1921, their terms were almost over.

 In 1916, Lee was the Socialist candidate for Governor of New York.
 He was twice a Socialist candidate for Congress: in the 14th District in 1920, and in 1926 in the 13th District.
 Lee also ran for U.S. Senator from New York in 1922.
 He was three times the Socialist Party's nominee for the New York State Senate, running in 1928 and 1930 in the 14th District, and in 1932 in the 17th District.
-Lee was also a delegate to New York convention to ratify the 21st Amendment, which ended Prohibition, in 1933.
+Lee was also a delegate to New York convention to ratify the Twenty-first Amendment to the United States Constitution, which ended Prohibition, in 1933.

-During the internal struggle which swept the Socialist Party during the second half of the 1930s, Lee sided with the so-called "Old Guard faction," headed prominently by Louis Waldman and James Oneal.
+During the internal struggle which swept the Socialist Party during the second half of the 1930s, Lee sided with the so-called "Old Guard faction", headed prominently by Louis Waldman and James Oneal.
 He was a member of the "Provisional Executive Committee" of the Committee for the Preservation of the Socialist Party in 1934.
 Lee left the Socialist Party with his "Old Guard" comrades to help form the Social Democratic Federation (SDF) in 1936.
-Lee remained affiliated with the SDF for the duration of his life and participated in the activities of the Liberal Party of New York State.
+Lee remained affiliated with the SDF for the rest of his life and also participated in the activities of the Liberal Party of New York.

 From 1939 through 1948, Lee wrote and delivered a weekly radio broadcast on national and international affairs for the SDF's radio station, WEVD.
 In contrast to his anti-militarist position towards World War I, Lee was an active supporter of American entry into World War II and served on his local draft board.

 Death and legacy

-Algernon Lee died on January 5, 1954, in Amityville, New York, a town located on Long Island.
+Algernon Lee died on January 5, 1954, in Amityville, New York, on Long Island.
 He was 80 years old at the time of his death.